Health and Safety Policy

 9. Working at Height

-Climbing and aerial rescue are performed by competent staff using LOLER-inspected equipment.
-Anchor points are assessed and ground communication maintained.
+Climbing and aerial rescue are performed by competent staff.
+Climbing equipment is inspected by a competent person before use and at regular intervals, with damaged or worn equipment removed from service.
+Anchor points are assessed and ground communication maintained throughout.

 10. Emergency Preparedness